Watershed Restoration (WR)

 Stream Restoration and Stabilization integrates Natural Channel Design Techniques to enhance ecological function of Baltimore County’s streams and rivers.

 The presentation (PDF) for the Scotts Level Branch at McDonogh Road Water Quality Retrofit and Stream Restoration Project was recently given to local residents in the Randallstown community.
 The project is slated for construction this winter.

-CPO utilizes hard (rock jetties and breakwaters) and soft (biologs & vegetation) engineering techniques to reduce erosion and improve ecological function along Baltimore County’s tidal waterways.
-CPO has constructed many Living Shorelines to improve water quality.
+WR utilizes hard (rock jetties and breakwaters) and soft (biologs & vegetation) engineering techniques to reduce erosion and improve ecological function along Baltimore County’s tidal waterways.
+WR has constructed many Living Shorelines to improve water quality.

 Waterway Dredging Program